baltpeter/benjamin-altpeter.de/content/post/static-file-cdn-s3-cloudfront.md

 ## Setting up the S3 bucket

-First we need to configure the S3 bucket where we will actually store the files we want to server.
+First we need to configure the S3 bucket where we will actually store the files we want to serve.

 ### Creating a bucket